Boeing KC-135 Stratotanker: Design

-The KC-135R has four turbofan engines, mounted under 35-degree swept wings, which power it to takeoffs at gross weights up to 322500 lb.
+The KC-135R has four turbofan engines, mounted under 35° swept wings, which power it to takeoffs at gross weights up to 322500 lb.
 Nearly all internal fuel can be pumped through the tanker's flying boom, the KC-135's primary fuel transfer method.
 A boom operator stationed in the rear of the aircraft controls the boom while lying prone, viewing through a window at the bottom of the tail.
 Both the flying boom and operator's station are similar to those of the previous KC-97.

 A special shuttlecock-shaped drogue, attached to and trailing behind the flying boom, may be used to refuel aircraft fitted with probes.
-This apparatus is significantly more unforgiving of pilot error in the receiving aircraft than conventional trailing hose arrangements; an aircraft so fitted is also incapable of refueling by the normal flying boom method until the attachment is removed.
-A cargo deck above the refueling system can hold a mixed load of passengers and cargo.
+This apparatus is significantly more unforgiving of pilot error in the receiving aircraft than conventional trailing hose arrangements; an aircraft so fitted is incapable of refueling by the normal flying-boom method until the attachment is removed.
+A Cargo deck above the refueling system can hold a mixed load of passengers and cargo.
 Depending on fuel storage configuration, the KC-135 can carry up to 83000 lb of cargo.